 - Mix the coffee, grapeseed oil with orange zest, apple cider vinegar, and vanilla extract.
 Whisk until combined.

-- Bake for approximately 35 minutes if using a tatin pan and up to 55 minutes if using a cake pan or until a toothpick inserted into the center comes out with crumbs clinging to it.
+- Bake for approximately 45 to 55 minutes or until a toothpick inserted into the center comes out with crumbs clinging to it.